ipaleka/arrangeit/docs/installation.rst

   :: change current directory to the one where you keep your projects cd projects

-  :: create a directory for the virtual environments if you don't have it already mkdir venvs
+  :: create directory for the virtual environments if you don't have it already mkdir venvs
   :: create virtual environment for arrangeit python -m venv venvs\arrangeit
   :: activate newly created virtual environment with venvs\arrangeit\Scripts\activate.bat

-  :: enter the directory with extracted source distribution (arrangeit) cd arrangeit
+  :: enter the extracted source distribution directory (arrangeit) cd arrangeit

   :: install Python dependencies